- Who can join the Chesapeake Medical Reserve Corps (CMRC) unit?

 How do I join the Chesapeake MRC unit?

-Go to https://www.vamrc.org/vvhs/ to register online and select Chesapeake as the District and locality in which you would like to serve.
-Or, you may contact the CMRC Coordinator, Pamela Miller at ChesapeakeMRC@vdh.virginia.gov or 757-382-8719.
+Go to https://www.vamrc.org/vvhs/ to register online and select Chesapeake as the locality you wish to serve.
+Or, you may contact us at ChesapeakeMRC@vdh.virginia.gov or 757-382-8719.

 Am I obligated for volunteering for the CMRC if I work in a hospital or health care facility, serve in the military, have other work requirements or family commitments that do not allow me to volunteer at the time of an emergency?